crempp/c-os/docs/devlog.md

 ### May 26th 2020
 It's been a while.

+Where I left off I had converted all the kernel C code to assembly and updated the SConstruct file appropriately.
+The system was building and booting but not running the kernel code correctly.

-The bootloader was still working but the kernel was not being linked correctly.
+When I started today the bootloader was still working but the kernel was not being linked correctly.
 I remember this being an issue last I worked on the OS.
 After some debugging and research I found a couple of things.

 Bugs:
 1. The linked kernel.bin output had 0x10 null bytes at the beginning.